 Many activities in Earth Sciences relate to climate issues, from meteorological models of the atmosphere to studies of the biological impact of earlier climate changes observed in the fossil record, and from studies of glacier dynamics to volcano-stimulated climate effects.
 Furthermore, areas of Earth Sciences not specifically directed at climate studies are potentially of great relevance for our possibilities to limit climate change and its impact on mankind and the natural environment.
 Examples include energy resources and the future of fossil fuels, extreme weather events such as floods, analysis of processes in the carbon cycle, effective use of water for agriculture, and biological changes in the sea (e.g. coral) which may be related to temperature changes.

-Within Sweden, the competence collected within the Department of Earth Sciences in Uppsala is uniquely broad, encompassing meteorology, glaciology, hydrology, physical geography, quaternary geology and much more, and is further enhanced by contacts with Uppsala’s Centre for Sustainable Development, which is housed in the same building.
-The resulting dynamic multi-disciplinary research and teaching environment stimulates new and exciting areas of study.
+The competence within the Department of Earth Sciences in Uppsala is uniquely broad, encompassing meteorology, glaciology, hydrology, physical geography, quaternary geology and much more.
+Our researcher work in the same building, Geocentrum, which creates dynamic multi-disciplinary collaboration.